chromium/chromium/docs/git_tips.md

 ## Configuring the output of "git log"

-By default, the date that "git log" displays is the "author date."
+By default, the date that "git log" displays is the "author date".
 In Chromium, this generally corresponds to the date that the committed patch was last uploaded.
 In most cases, however, the date that is of interest is the date that the patch was committed in the tree.
 To configure "git log" to instead display